olegbezk/tasks-mongodb/README.md

 We use yarn scripts and [Webpack][] as our build system.

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+Run the following commands in three separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

-    ./gradlew
+    docker run --name mongo -p 21017:21017 -d mongo ./gradlew
     yarn start